collectiveidea/json_spec/README.md

 RSpec
 --------------
-JsonSpec defines four new RSpec matchers:
+json_spec defines four new RSpec matchers:

 * `be_json_eql`
 * `have_json_path`